What Makes a Probiotic?

 - Before use, the safetyref of the microbe must be fully considered.

-- Properly controlled studies must be conducted which document a health benefit in the target host.
+- Properly controlled studies that document a health benefit in the target host must be conducted.

-- Ability to keep the probiotic alive at required levels in the final product through the end of shelf life.
+- An efficacious dose of the viable probiotic must be present in the final product through the end of shelf life.

 Those with some familiarity with this field may notice that this list of requirements does not include attributes such as ability to adhere to intestinal cells, resistance to bile and acid, production of bacteriocins, antipathogenic activity, human origin, survival through intestinal transit, among others.
 This is because the array of potential health targets, hosts, and delivery methods are so diverse that any characteristics beyond those listed above are important for only a subset of probiotics, or because it is not clear if these assessments are truly predictive of in vivo functionality.